-Securing acquisition capacity while maintaining a solid financial base
+We secure acquisition capacity while maintaining a solid financial base.

 We continue to practice conservative financial management and maintain a financial base that allows us to respond to changes in financial market conditions and property acquisition opportunities.
-We keep the LTV ratio within a target range of 36 to 46 percent, with a maximum of 56 percent, to maintain a constant level of acquisition capacity.
-Although we acquired new properties during the 26th Period, LTV as of June 30, 2014 was 43.1 percent, compared with 43.8 percent as of December 31, 2013, due to the capital increase implemented in March 2014.
-Consequently, we were able to increase acquisition capacity to ¥55.0 billion within an LTV of 46 percent, up from ¥42.0 billion as of December 31, 2013.
+We keep the LTV ratio within a target range of 36 to 46 percent to maintain a constant level of acquisition capacity.
+Our LTV was 41.9 percent as of December 31, 2014, and we have a borrowing capacity of approximately ¥78.0 billion within an LTV of 46 percent.
 NBF intends to use this acquisition capacity to generate further growth.
+We also acquired a longterm issuer rating of AA+ from Japan Credit Rating Agency, Ltd., and concentrated on maintaining sound finances